This neat Google trick opens websites in a flick

-Imagine you're searching Google Images for some wall art, a shelving unit or new furniture ideas.
-Now, if you see an entry you like, you can easily swipe ($143 at Amazon) up to jump to the website.
+Imagine yourself looking through Google Images for some wall art, a shelving unit or new furniture ideas.
+Now, if you see an entry you like, you can easily swipe up to jump to the website.
 The new feature for Google Images, called Swipe to Visit, is rolling out now for your phone.

 The feature provides a faster way to preview web pages from Google Images, using AMP (accelerated mobile pages), which is designed to speed up page loading on mobile devices.